Divorced, Never Married and Non-traditional Families and Tax Credits

 • The Child Tax Credit and Credit for Other Dependents.
 The child tax credit is for children under age 17 who live with a taxpayer for more than half of the tax year.
 The Child Tax Credit can be up to $2,000 per child.
 If the credit exceeds the amount of tax owed, a part of the credit may be refundable and is called the additional child tax credit.
 The Child Tax Credit is for minors who have a Social Security Number.
 If a child has an Individual Taxpayer Identification Number (ITIN) or has aged out of the Child Tax Credit, then the Credit for Other Dependents may be available up to $500 per dependent; and

-• The Dependent Care Tax Credit.
+• The Child and Dependent Care Tax Credit.
 This tax credit helps families who qualify use their child care costs to reduce their taxable income.
 Depending on their income, this credit can be between 20 percent and 35 percent of the first $3,000 in child care costs for one child.
 For two or more children, it can apply to 20-35 percent of the first $6,000 in child care costs.
-For instance, a worker who earns $25,000 and spends $3,000 on her one child can get a $900 credit or 30% of the $3,000 she spent in child care.
-The child has to be under the age of 13 when the expenses were incurred.
-Cost paid for care of a qualifying person such as a dependent or spouse who is either physically or mentally incapable of self-care may be qualified expense for this credit.
+You must identify the person or organization that provides care for the child or dependent on your tax return when you file.

 Back to top